Zoloroark/Neptune/README.md

 |Education Purpose Only.|
 |-------------------------------------------------|
 This project was created only for good purposes and personal use.
-Please be aware that your action have consequences.
+Please be aware that your action has consequences.
-Becareful Using this tool, i am warning you to use this tool for Education Purpose Only 👀.
+Be careful Using this tool, I am warning you to use this tool for Education Purpose Only.

 ## Preview  <img src="https://cdn3.emoji.gg/emojis/1676-cameracat.png" width="30px"/>
 </h1>